Refinancing with Laurel Road

 Here’s what you need to know about getting and refinancing Idaho student loans:

 - Which Idaho student loans are right for you?

 The first step to getting Idaho student loans is understanding the options available to you.
 Idaho doesn’t have a state-level program to extend loans to college students, though you can still get institutional loans from Idaho schools, as well as the federal government and private lenders.

-Here are some college-provided student loans in Idaho:
+Here are a few examples of college-provided student loans from the University of Idaho:

 - The Benjamin O. Braham Loan has an interest rate of just 3.00% and a nine-month grace period.
-It’s offered to current University of Idaho students who graduated from Kellogg High School.
+It’s offered to current University of Idaho students who graduated from Kellogg High School in Kellogg, Idaho.

 - Vandal loans carry a 5.00% rate.
 Students enrolled at the University of Idaho should speak with the financial aid office to find out if they qualify.

 - Emergency or short-term student loans are offered at many colleges to help cover costs that are due before federal student aid or other funds are disbursed.
-The University of Idaho, for example, offers short-term emergency loans of up to $600 at a 7.00% interest rate and repayment term of 90 days.
+The University of Idaho, for example, offers short-term emergency loans of up to $600 with a 7.00% interest rate and repayment term of 90 days.

 Alongside institutional student loans, you might want to explore federal student loans offered through the Department of Education.
 Idaho college students who meet federal aid eligibility requirements can get these loans.